mvolkmann/blog/src/rust.md

 | `static name: type = value;`     | immutable variable that lives for the duration of the program                                                    |
 | `static mut name: type = value;` | mutable variable that lives for the duration of the program;<br>can only access in `unsafe` blocks and functions |

+Variables defined with `static` are given a fixed location in memory and all references refer to the value at that location.
-The lifetime of all `const` and `static` variables is `'static` which is the duration of the program.
+Their lifetime is `'static` which is the duration of the program.

+Variables defined with `const` do not have a location in memory.
+The compiler substitutes their value where all references appear, so the variable doesn't exist at runtime.
+In that sense they do not have a lifetime.

 Rather than inferring a type based on the assigned value, `const` and `static` declarations must be explicitly typed.
 One rationale is that because their scope can extend to the entire crate,